matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `:sp /file/path` will horizontally split.
 1. `ctrl+w [hjkl]` to navigate between splits/windows.
 1. Splits can be re-equalised (after changing the terminal size or whatever) using `Ctrl+w =`.
+1. If you need to open a bunch of files as splits quickly, use something like `:args path/to/*.py | vertical all`.
+1. An alternative is apparently `:vert sf path/to/*.py`.

 ## In-File Navigation
 1. Don't move a character at a time, it's dumb and slow.
 Use word motions, searches, and similar to move around.